 So – what happened here in Nova Scotia?
 This is what happened:

 A. During the early Carboniferous, about 340 million years ago, Nova Scotia (red star) was located in a southern tropical latitude.
 Rich tropical forests bordered a shallow tropical sea, which was becoming narrower as the continents fused together to form the supercontinent Pangea (the green star is where Nova Scotia is located today).
-Thick piles of sediments of what we now call the Horton Group, consisting of organic-rich shales and sandstones, rife with unique fossil assemblages (especially at Blue Beach and Joggins), were deposited during this time.
-Image adapted from The Last Billion Years.
+Thick piles of sediments of what we now call the Horton Group, consisting of organic-rich shales and sandstones, rife with unique fossil assemblages (especially at Blue Beach and Joggins), were deposited during this time in the quickly opening Maritimes Basin (image adapted from The Last Billion Years).

 B. By the late Carboniferous, ca. 305 million years ago, Pangea had formed and the sediments from that shallow, tropical sea had become sedimentary rocks.
-They were folded and faulted during the mountain building episode (called the Acadian orogeny) that was the result of the collision of these pieces of continent.
+They were folded and faulted during the Appalachian-Acadian mountain building episode.
+These mountains rose as a result of the collision of these continents.
 Note that Nova Scotia is now solidly at the Equator.
 Image adapted from The Last Billion Years.

-D. By the late Triassic, ca. 215 million years ago, a crack is appearing in Pangea because of early break-up of the supercontinent (this process will eventually lead to the formation of the Atlantic Ocean).
-Nova Scotia is now at 150 N, the latitude where deserts occur (similar to today’s situation).
-The former highlands are eroding by sending alluvial fans off into the newly formed low area.
+D. By the late Triassic, ca. 215 million years ago, a crack is appearing in Pangea because of early break-up of the supercontinent.
+This process will eventually lead to the formation of the Atlantic Ocean.
+Nova Scotia is now at 150 N, the latitude where deserts occur, just like today, because of rising air masses (the tropics are wet because of descending air masses, the latitudes above and below that experience rising air masses and are hence dry).
+The former highlands are eroding and massive amounts of sediment are sent into these opening rift portions as alluvial fans.
 These are the sedimentary rocks of the Wolfville Formation, which overly the unconformity (unit 2 in the top photo).
 Image adapted from The Last Billion Years.

-The Angular Unconformity at Rainy Cove represents a gap in the geologic record, a period of ca. 135 million years (between early Carboniferous and late Triassic).
-In other words, there are no rocks of 340-215 million years old in this area.
-Sediments of this period exist elsewhere: all of Prince Edward Island consists of Permian sedimentary rock, deposited while sedimentation bypassed what is now Nova Scotia, which was being eroded and whittled down.
+The Angular Unconformity at Rainy Cove represents a gap in the geologic record, a period of ca. 135 million years.
+The early Carboniferous sediments were deposited ca. 340 million years ago, the late Triassic sediments ca 215 years ago: no rocks of 340-215 million years old are found here.
+Sediments of this time interval exist elsewhere: all of Prince Edward Island consists of Permian sedimentary rock (298-252 million years ago), deposited while sedimentation bypassed what is now Nova Scotia, which was being eroded and whittled down.

 Why is this interesting or even relevant?

 Reconstructing such large-scale processes helps us understand the evolution of the earth and its tectonic activity.
 These processes have not only contributed to what our landscape looks like, they also help us understand the occurrence of our own natural resources and those in other regions.
-Opening and closing of oceans and associated mountain building processes explain the occurrence of much of our mineral and fossil fuel occurrences and comparing these outcrops with other parts of the world, contributes to that understanding elsewhere.
+Opening and closing of oceans and associated mountain building processes explain the occurrence of much of our earth resources.
+Outcrops such as these help us understand rocks in the subsurface too.
 For example, the article by Leleu et al, cited below, was the result of a study that looked at the Wolfville Formation as an analogue to hydrocarbon bearing rocks in the subsurface of the North Sea.